UAB vs. UTEP NCAA Football Odds, Plays and Insights | November 26, 2021

 UTEP Stats and Trends

-- In UTEP's 11 games this season, it has seven wins against the spread.

-- The Miners have yet to cover the spread this season when underdogs by 13.5 points or more.
+- This season, the Miners are winless against the spread when entering a game as an underdog of 13.5 points or more.

 - UTEP's games this season have hit the over five times in 10 opportunities (50%).